Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Results

 Now we turn to discuss the spin-phonon coupling of the Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure.
 This complex heterostructure has a P$_1$ space group and C$_1$ point group symmetry, and due to having a large number of atoms in the supercell, the phonon calculation of this heterostructure is very expensive.
 Therefore, we calculate the phonons of individual monolayers and combine them together to understand the Raman data of the Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure.
 The spin-phonon coupling parameter of the FePS$_{3}$ monolayer has been estimated from the shift in $\Gamma$-phonons due to a change in magnetic order from z-AFM to FM.
 The Raman active modes corresponding to both magnetic order and relative change in phonon frequencies ($\Delta^{rel}_\lambda = \frac{\omega_{FM}-\omega_{z-AFM}}{\omega_{z-AFM}}$) are listed in Supplemental Table 2.
 The significant change in phonon frequencies due to a change in magnetic order indicates the strong coupling between magnetic and lattice degrees of freedom in the FePS$_{3}$ monolayer.

 In particular, 115 cm$^{-1}$ and 141 cm$^{-1}$ A$_{g}$ modes of FePS$_{3}$ show significant spin-phonon couplings.
-Interestingly, the frequencies of these two modes are close to the phonon frequency of E$_g$ and A$_{1g}$ modes of Bi$_{2}$Te$_{3}$ (supplemental Table 1).
+Interestingly, the frequencies of these two modes are close to the phonon frequency of E$_g$ and A$_{1g}$ modes of Bi$_{2}$Te$_{3}$ (Supplemental Table 1).
 There is a possibility that the Bi$_{2}$Te$_{3}$ modes would couple to phonons of similar frequencies of FePS$_{3}$ due to resonance, and the hybrid modes appear in the Raman spectrum.
 Such coupling phenomena were reported in earlier literature \cite{dey2020phonon}, where magnon excitations with Raman-allowed symmetries couple to similar frequency phonon modes showing strong spin-phonon coupling.
 In order to illustrate the temperature dependence of the hybrid modes, we consider the Ginzburg-Landau (GL) theory formalism \cite{dey2020phonon}.
 Due to the spin-phonon coupling, the phonon frequency will vary with temperature below $T_\mathrm{N}$ as the z-AFM order sets in, and the modified phonon frequency is given by the formula:

 where $m$ $\sim (1-\frac{T}{T_{N}})^\beta$ is the magnetic order parameter, $\omega_{0\lambda}$ is the high-temperature ($T\geq T_\mathrm{N}$) phonon frequency the $\lambda_{th}$ phonon mode, and $\bigtriangleup_{\lambda}$ is the spin-phonon coupling parameter derived from the DFT calculations.
-The temperature dependence of the coupled hybrid modes is shown in {Fig \ref{fig5}(c-d)}.
+The temperature dependence of the coupled hybrid modes is shown in {Fig \ref{fig4}(c-d)}.
 One can see both phonon frequencies increase with increasing temperature which qualitatively agrees with the trend observed in experiments.
-Since the lattice vibrations of the combined Bi$_2$Te$_3$/FePS$_3$ system are not limited to heterostructure, they can be observed in each individual layer that is connected to it.
-Therefore, the spin-phonon coupled hybrid modes in the heterostructure can also be seen on the linked Bi$_2$Te$_3$ side a few $\mu$m away from the heterostructure, and its origin could be attributed to the phonon-resonance phenomenon due to the proximity effect.
+The spin-phonon coupled hybrid modes in the heterostructure could be attributed to the phonon-resonance phenomenon due to the proximity effect.